Robert Jonckhèere: Observatory at Hem

-Jonckheere's observatory was not totally devoted to astronomy.
+Jonckhèere's observatory was not totally devoted to astronomy.
 The building complex had several offices, a residential house, a library, and a weather station.

 Exile and return

-During World War I, Robert Jonckheere with his wife and children took refuge in England.
+During World War I, Robert Jonckhèere with his wife and children took refuge in England.
 During this period, the Royal Observatory, Greenwich allowed him to continue his study of double stars and published a catalogue presenting his results.
 For this catalogue, l'Académie des Sciences awarded him the Prix Lalande for 1917.
 In order to support his family, Jonckheere worked in the optical department of the Royal Arsenal in Woolwich.
 After the end of the war, he returned to France to find the family business in ruins.
 In 1920, he took over the business from his father but the 1920s were bad times for the business and the observatory.
 In 1929, Jonckhèere sold the telescope and equipment to the University of Lille for use by the Observatory of Lille.